 FATCA has a set of rules that influence how overseas financial institutions directly report to the IRS on assets owned by Americans.

-As an American considering the Portugal Golden Visa qualified investment fund, picking a FATCA compliant bank will decrease the risk of falling into a trap of being non-compliant with US tax authorities, saving you a headache in turn.
+As an American considering a Portuguese Golden Visa investment fund, picking a FATCA-compliant bank will decrease the risk of being non-compliant with US tax authorities.

 What is a PFIC?